jcumby/PIEFACE/docs/tutorial.rst

 ###############

 To get started, open |GUI| either from a command prompt (type |GUI|) or (on Windows with the |pieface| installer) click the |GUI| icon on the desktop/start menu.
-You should be confronted with a window similar to the following:
+You should be presented with a window similar to the following:

 .. figure:: images/pieface_gui_labelled.*
     :align: center